tomglynch/tglyn.ch/README.md

 run `npx @11ty/eleventy --serve` from the /tglyn.ch directory

 # push to netlify
-make a commit to master
+make a commit to master and push to github